unconed/TermKit/Node-API.md

 ### Arguments

-`tokens` is an array of strings representing the arguments including the executable itself. e.g. [ 'echo', 'Hello world!' ].
+`tokens` is an array of strings representing the arguments including the executable itself, i.e. classic 'argv'. e.g. [ 'echo', 'Hello world!' ].

 `pipes` is an object with the 5 TermKit pipes: Data In/Out, View In/Out, and Error Out.